Cherry Bourbon Slush

 If you like your slush a little less ice-y, you can add ½ cup less ice.

-Personally, I like mine where it ended up for these photos—pretty slushy, but still drinkable.
+Personally, I like mine where it ended up for these photos — the perfect slushy consistency, but still drinkable.
 And still super flavorful, too.

 Erin’s Easy Entertaining Tips

-Slush drinks are perfect for warm weather entertaining… but they’re not something you will want to make ahead because they separate.
+Slush drinks are perfect for warm weather entertaining… but they’re not something you will want to make ahead because they separate and melt.

-I find slushes are best to mix as guests arrive and are looking for a drink.
+I find slushes are best to mix as guests arrive and are looking for something to sip.

-• Just want a sip?
+• Divide it into smaller sippers.
 Offer several smaller glasses to guests so everyone can have a sip!

 And if they want it without alcohol, you can make that happen, too!
 Personally, I think this Cherry Bourbon Slush would be incredible on its own without the bourbon.
 Basically, it’s a Shirley Temple Slush.